-Cinnamon fried chicken strips are a family favorite for weeknight dinners.
+Cinnamon chicken strips are a family favorite for weeknight dinners.
 Chicken tenders are dipped in egg before the cinnamon and spice crispy coating is pan-fried to a rich golden brown.

 The special ingredient in this homemade fried chicken tenders recipe is cinnamon.
 It is a less common savory ingredient these days but maybe we should bring it back.

 I can distinctly remember walking into my grandmother’s kitchen and the aroma of both cinnamon and fried chicken wafting around me.
 It doesn’t matter how much you have already eaten that day, that scent makes you salivate.